bhall2001/flyball-master-manual/README.md

 # Flyball Master 1.0 Manual

+Thank you for your interest in Flyball Master.
+My goal with this project is to bring a robust, modern scoring application to the sport we love.
+Flyball Master is an evolving project.
+There are lots of features to be added to the system.
+Your feedback is VERY welcome.
+Please let us know what you like and don't like about the software.

+## Features
 Everything you need to Score and Inform including:

 * Intuitive, easy to read User Interface